LAMDA-RL/CoLA/README.md

-# Learning **L**atent **A**ction Language World **M**odel from **P**re-Trained LLM (LAMP)
+# Controlling large langauge model with Latent Action (Llama-3.1-CoLA)

-This repository provides the training code of LAMP, which consists of three components:
+This repository provides the pre-trained inverse dynamics models, world models and BC policy model of CoLA, based on Llama-3.1-8B-base:
 * **Language World Model**: This model has an action space of 64 actions and generates language based on these actions.
 * **Inverse Dynamics Model**: This model derives actions from input sentences, essentially "understanding" the language.
 * **Policy Model**: This model is training to output actions that simulate the language data used in training.

-The LAMP model follows the same learning process as the BWArea model in the paper "BWArea Model: Learning World Model, Inverse Dynamics, and Policy for Controllable Language Generation." (https://huggingface.co/jiacx0229/intention_pretrained_2.7B_30G).
+The Llama-3.1-10B-CoLA model follows the same learning process as the BWArea model in the paper "BWArea Model: Learning World Model, Inverse Dynamics, and Policy for Controllable Language Generation." (https://huggingface.co/jiacx0229/intention_pretrained_2.7B_30G).
 However, it is based on a pre-trained autoregressive model to provide pre-trained embeddings.
-In this version, we use the embeddings from the final block of Llama-3.1-8B as the input embedding for each module in LAMP.
-Compared to the BWArea model with 2.7B parameters, the LAMP model has a larger parameter size of 11B, which includes 8B for Llama-3.1-8B, 1B for the inverse dynamics model and world model, and 2B for the policy model.
-Additionally, the LAMP model has been pre-trained on a larger dataset with nearly 1.1T tokens, encompassing general corpora, math, and code.
+In this version, we use the embeddings from the final block of Llama-3.1-8B as the input embedding for each module in CoLA.
+Compared to the BWArea model with 2.7B parameters, the CoLA model has a larger parameter size of 11B, which includes 8B for Llama-3.1-8B, 1B for the inverse dynamics model and world model, and 2B for the policy model.
+Additionally, the CoLA model has been pre-trained on a larger dataset with nearly 1.1T tokens, encompassing general corpora, math, and code.
 The corpus includes both English and Chinese.

 ## Dataset